Spirik/GEM/README.md

 > Optional support for editable variables of `float` and `double` data types was added since version 1.2 of GEM.
 It is enabled by default, but can be disabled by editing [config.h](https://github.com/Spirik/GEM/blob/master/src/config.h) file that ships with the library or by defining `GEM_DISABLE_FLOAT_EDIT` flag before build.
 Disabling this feature may save considerable amount of program storage space.
 See [Floating-point variables](#floating-point-variables) section for details.

+> User-defined arguments can be passed to callback function as a part of [`GEMCallbackData`](#gemcallbackdata) struct (specified for menu items that represent editable variables and buttons) since version 1.4 of GEM.

 * [When to use](#when-to-use)
 * [Structure](#structure)
 * [Installation](#installation)